MK-Github03/Heart_disease_prediction/README.md

  **Project Workflow**
 **1️-  Data Preprocessing**
-✔ No missing values detected
+ missing values has been fixed
-✔ Encoded categorical variables
+ Encoded categorical variables
-✔ Normalized numerical features where necessary
+ Normalized numerical features where necessary
-✔ Split data into **80% training and 20% testing**
+ Split data into **80% training and 20% testing**

  **2️ - Exploratory Data Analysis (EDA)**
-✔ Older patients with lower max heart rates have a higher risk
+ Older patients with lower max heart rates have a higher risk
-✔ ST Slope and Chest Pain Type were strong predictors
+ ST Slope and Chest Pain Type were strong predictors
-✔ Some cholesterol values were extreme, but retained for analysis
+ Some cholesterol values were extreme, but retained for analysis
-✔ **Feature Selection:** Used **Random Forest Feature Importance** to rank key features
+ **Feature Selection:** Used **Random Forest Feature Importance** to rank key features

  **3️ - Model Training & Evaluation**
 Five models were tested: